Land Transfer Tax Calculator

 Montreal Land Transfer Tax Rebates & Exemptions

-Montreal has a Homebuyer Assistance Program (HBAP) that provides rebates for first-time homebuyers (FTHB) and new constructions in Montreal and its boroughs.
+Montreal’s Homebuyer Assistance Program (HBAP) provides rebates for first-time homebuyers (FTHB) and new constructions in Montreal and its boroughs.
 The HBAP can provide financial assistance between $5,000 and $22,500, depending on your situation and the subject property.

 Suppose you or your family meet the following definitions under this programme.
 In that case, you should review it in detail to see if you qualify: